RAUM!Erleben - The importance of spatial orientation within the life-world: people living with dementia who live by themselves at home

 Project overview

-Project funding: | Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ)
+Former Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ)

-Commissioned work (Module 1.3) | Dr. Vincent Langenfeld |
+Commissioned work (Module 1.3)

 Background

-There are approximately 1.6 million people living with dementia in Germany, some of whom live in single-person households.
+There are approximately 1.8 million people living with dementia in Germany, some of whom live in single-person households.
 One goal of Germany’s National Dementia Strategy is to support people living with dementia and their relatives or care partners.
 Germany’s National Dementia Strategy focuses on research about the life-world of people living with dementia.

 Spatial orientation is a key component of a person’s independence and social participation in everyday life: Disorientation can mean, among other things, that a person cannot (or no longer) independently orient or identify strategies to find their way within a space, e.g., in cities or buildings.

 Especially for people with dementia who are living by themselves, it can sometimes feel like a burden to ask others to support them when they are navigating built space.
-People who feel self-confident and safe might be more likely to engage in activities in their neighborhood, even in the absence of supportive others people; i.e., spatial orientation, social inclusion, and quality of life are connected.
+People who feel self-confident and safe might be more likely to engage in activities in their neighbourhood, even in the absence of supportive others people; i.e., spatial orientation, social inclusion, and quality of life are connected.

 Project aims

-Funded by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, the research project “RAUM!Erleben” at the DZNE Site Witten focuses on the perspectives of people living with dementia and their lived experience of their lifeworld, in different living situations (e.g. living alone) and in different environments.
+Funded by the former Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, the research project “RAUM!Erleben” at the DZNE Site Witten focuses on the perspectives of people living with dementia and their lived experience of their lifeworld, in different living situations (e.g. living alone) and in different environments.

 The aim of this research project is to investigate the significance of spatial orientation in the lifeworld from the perspective of people with dementia and to derive recommendations for action for practice from the research results.